a-zhavarankau/clb_belgim/ReadME.md

 # Description
 Application to autofill fields from `adm.belgim.by`and `clb.belgim.by` with output data.

 The code is written in dirty style.
-The main goal was to implement the following actions:
+The main goal was to check the workability of the following actions:
 - connect to server with user account details
 - collect input data
 - autofill fields on the first site